anshudutta/security-cheat-sheet/README.md

 - DO NOT run `ssh` inside your container
 - If neeed you can run containers in `priviledged` mode
 - Always specify capabilities by using the `--add-cap` flag to give specific capabilities to the docker container
-- Always use an image linter to lint DOckerfile. e.g - https://github.com/hadolint/hadolint
+- Always use an image linter to lint `Dockerfile`. e.g - https://github.com/hadolint/hadolint
 - Always scan images for vulnerabilities before pushing into registry. eg - https://github.com/aquasecurity/trivy

 ### Kubernetes